 Some financial institutions will keep your records if you have them file your tax return.
 If you choose to have one of these companies file for you, it is helpful to use that service year after year so that all of your records are in the same place.
 Even if these companies keep your records, you should keep your own for reliability and convenience.
 Some financial companies may only hold your records for eighteen months or require a fee to view older records.

 No one wants to think of next year’s taxes, but if you want to be sure you get all of your deductions and credits, this is a great time to be sure you are keeping good records of your required documents.

 Taxes are something that should be thought of each month of the year.
 Organization is key to making tax time a whole lot easier.
 The time you spend keeping your records organized throughout the year will likely save you time when it comes to tax time for 2012 taxes.
-Even consider using financial software to better track expenses such as quicken or quickbooks (especially if you are a contactor or own your own small business).
+Even consider using financial software to better track expenses such as Quicken or Quickbooks (especially if you are a contractor or own your own small business).
 Also, setup organized folders to keep hard copies of important financial documents as early as you can in the year to store documents that will be needed the following tax year.
 You should set these folders up to be by tax year and at the turn of each year, make new folders.
 Keep consistent with your labeling and storing of folders so eat becomes second nature to you from year to year.

 Keeping good financial records helps ensure you get all of the tax deductions and credits you are entitled to.
 If you make any charitable donations, keep in mind that not all charities will send acknowledgements, so you’ll want to retain these records so you can claim the deduction at tax time.
 It is much easier to organize your paperwork throughout the year in preparation for next year’s taxes, rather than try to do it all in April of next year!